flotools/flotools/README.md

 Flo Tools supports Mac OS version 10.10 or later, and Pro Tools version 12.3 or later.
 Earlier versions of Mac OS and Pro Tools may provide limited functionality with Flo Tools, but have not been tested and are not guaranteed to function correctly.

 # Installation
-Flo Tools relies on a third party program called "Keyboard Maestro" to perform it's functions.
+Flo Tools relies on a third party program called Keyboard Maestro to perform it's functions.
 Download instructions for Keyboard Maestro are below.

 ## Keyboard Maestro Installation: